Urechis unicinctus: Ecology

+Aquaculture

+While some harvest is from wild collection, aquaculture of U. unicinctus is becoming more prevalent.
+It is primarily farmed in ponds and mudflats, with a more limited amount produced through industrial cultivation.
+In regions like Shandong, Hebei, and Liaoning, farmers have explored mixed cultivation methods, co-cultivating U. unicinctus with other commercially valuable species such as the sea cucumber (Apostichopus japonicus), the kuruma shrimp (Penaeus japonicus), and the Pacific white shrimp (Litopenaeus vannamei).

 Uses

 In Korea, it is called Gaebul, which means a dog's testicle or penis.
 They are eaten as food, often raw with salt and sesame oil or gochujang.
 They are distributed in Korea, Hokkaido, and the Pacific coast.

 In Chinese cuisine, the worm is stir-fried with vegetables, or dried and powdered to be used as an umami enhancer.

 It is also used as fishing bait for fish such as flounder and sea bream.